soukainacodes/soukainacodes/README.md

 ## 🙋‍♂️ About Me

-🎯 Looking for a full-time job position.
+🎯 Working full-time in Iceland!
 💻 I am a Computer Engineer specializing in Information Systems with a strong interest in data analysis, machine learning, and AI-driven knowledge extraction.
 🚀 I aim to leverage my skills and insight in a dynamic team and contribute meaningfully to the success of the company.
 📚 Currently studying Masters in Management Engineering.